 There is a principle of attraction, but I think it works in such a way that we attract intelligently and lovingly what our soul needs to remember who we really are — as opposed to being punished for feeling the wrong emotions and being human.
 There are no punishing cosmic arbiters.
-The idea of punishment (in getting what you focus on) in modern religious doctrine is a man-made construct designed to strip people of their human spirit.
+The idea of punishment (in getting what you focus on) in modern religious doctrine is a man-made construct designed to control, shame and strip people of their human spirit.
 The false pop-version of the “Law of Attraction” uses manipulation and fear to get others to bend their will to the needs of those who can’t handle the reality of themselves.
 For example, society will shame those who are brave enough to feel shame because they cannot handle their own repressed shame.
-Since we are all connected, we often mirror one another.
+Since we are all connected, we sometimes mirror one another.
 We want to block in others that which we cannot handle in ourselves.

 “Everything that irritates us about others can lead us to an understanding of ourselves.” — Carl Jung

 Life is a mixture of the dark and the light.
 When we ignore one, we discount all.
 You don’t really start living until you start acknowledging the dark and why it’s even here at all.
 And since we now have an extreme imbalance of false-positivity, lots and lots of darkness-facing is so desperately needed in order to reach balance.